-- Prior efforts to establish permanent residence in the U.S. and prior U.S. immigration violations.
+- Prior efforts to establish permanent residence in the U.S. and prior U.S. immigration violations; and

-- Whether the purpose of the U.S. clear, credible, and is consistent with the desire to keep a principal home abroad.
+- Whether the purpose of the U.S. visit is clear, credible, and is consistent with the desire to keep a principal home abroad.

-Again, these aren’t rigid guidelines applied to every type of non-immigrant visa.
+These aren’t rigid guidelines applied to every type of nonimmigrant visa.
 In fact, there are exceptions to the rules.
-For example, for an applicant applying for an F-1 student visa, there is some leniency provided for the applicant.
-The Department of State understands that the typical student is young, without employment, without family dependents, without substantial personal assets, and often without very specific plans for the future.
-So consular officers will consider the “residence abroad” requirement for students in a broader light, and instead to focus on the student applicant’s short-term intent.
+For example, for an applicant applying for an F-1 student visa, there is some leniency.
+The U.S. government understands that the typical student is young, without employment, without family dependents, without substantial personal assets, and often without very specific plans for the future.
+Thus, consular officers will consider the “residence abroad” requirement for students in a broader light, and instead focus on the student applicant’s short-term intent.
 A decision to grant an F-1 visa is therefore based on the applicant’s immediate intent – not on what that intent might be in the future.

-A dual intent visa allows a foreigner to enter the United States as a non-immigrant but retain the option to apply for a green card (permanent residence) in the future.
-There are some types of visas that simply don’t fit the mold of a true non-immigrant intent.
-Several visas inherently contain the possibility that the visitor will become a permanent resident in the U.S. Thus, a dual intent doctrine was established.
+A dual intent visa allows a foreign national to enter the United States as a nonimmigrant but retain the option to apply for a green card (permanent residence) in the future.
+There are some types of visas that simply don’t fit the mold of a true nonimmigrant intent.
+Several visas inherently contain the possibility that the visitor will become a permanent resident in the U.S. Therefore, a dual intent doctrine was established.